onnx/onnx-docker/onnx-ecosystem/README.md

 3. Run the Docker container.
     - `docker run -p 8888:8888 onnx-ecosystem`

-4. Run `docker ps` in a terminal session to get the container name and verify your container is successfully running
+4. Run `docker ps` in a separate terminal session to get the container name and verify your container is successfully running.

 5. Navigate to the url that the Jupyter Notebook is running on and use the provided token in the console.
     - Should be in the form: `http://127.0.0.1:8888/?token=RANDOMSTRINGHERE`

 6. Either upload a file using the Jupyter Notebook button on the top right, or docker cp the required model files to the container.
     - `docker cp PATH_TO_FILE CONTAINER_ID:/scripts/NAME_OF_FILE`

     You can also copy a whole folder using docker.